codedbymasood/wc-restock-alerts/readme-pro.txt

 - Store user email and product info in a custom table
 - Send **automatic email** when the product is back in stock
 - **Track purchases** to prevent unnecessary emails
+- Customize email templates
+- Works with all product types.

 == Installation ==